-A note about billing for COVID-19 vaccines: COVID-19 vaccines are free to patients.
-We will bill your insurance company for a small administration fee to cover costs related to giving you the vaccine.
+NOTE: COVID-19 vaccines are free to patients.
+We will bill your insurance company for an administration fee to cover costs related to giving you the vaccine.
 But you will not owe anything for your vaccine, even if you do not have insurance.

 Your health should be your primary concern.
 It is ours, too.
 Below you’ll find information to address some of the most common questions.

-Why am I getting a bill for COVID-19 testing or related services?
+Why am I getting a bill for COVID-19 testing, COVID-19 vaccination or related services?

 - VUMC's billing system is built to take information from your insurance company and send you a bill for what the insurance company says you owe.
 If you have received a bill for these services, we encourage you to call your insurance company to ask why they are sharing those costs with you.
 (More about “cost sharing” below).